Credit CardsArticles

 IssuerRestrictions

-American ExpressAmerican Express has a once-per-lifetime card bonus policy.
-This rule means that each customer can only get a welcome offer for a specific card once in the customer’s lifetime.
+American ExpressAmerican Express has a once-per-lifetime bonus policy, meaning you can only get a welcome offer for a specific card once in your lifetime.

-Bank of AmericaBank of America offers a one-time sign-up bonus to customers opening a new account.
-You may not be eligible for a card if you currently have or have had the card in the past 24 months.
+Bank of AmericaBank of America doesn’t note any restrictions specific to sign-up bonuses.
+However, you may not qualify for a card if you’ve had it within the past 24 months.

-ChaseChase has an unwritten “5/24 rule” that prevents you from being approved for a new Chase card if you have opened five personal credit cards (from any issuer) within the past 24 months.
-In addition, if you’ve received a new cardmember bonus for a particular card (or card in the same family) within the past 24 months, you won’t be eligible to receive the current sign-up bonus for that card.
+ChaseChase has an unwritten 5/24 rule that prevents you from being approved for a new Chase card if you’ve opened five personal credit cards (from any issuer) within the past 24 months.
+In addition, if you’ve received a new cardmember bonus for a particular card within the past 24 months, you won’t be eligible to receive the current sign-up bonus for that card.

-CitiWith Citi, a card’s bonus is not available if you received a bonus for the same card within the past 48 months.
+CitiCiti sign-up bonuses are only available to new cardmembers who haven’t received a bonus for the same card within the past 48 months.

 Credit card churning isn’t illegal — but it can negatively impact your credit, harm your chances of getting future cards and also harm other chances at credit.
 For example, if you’re looking to purchase a home, mortgage lenders don’t like to see lots of opened and closed accounts on your credit history.